China Sourcing Agent Fee

 Commission-based Fees: Commission Based on Cost Savings Achieved

-Commission based on cost savings achieved is another commission-based fee structure that offers a unique incentive for sourcing agents.
+Commission-based on cost savings achieved is another commission-based fee structure that offers a unique incentive for sourcing agents.
 Let's explore this structure in more detail.

 How this Fee Structure Incentivizes Sourcing Agents

-Under the commission-based on cost savings achieved structure, the sourcing agent's compensation is directly linked to the cost savings they generate for the buyer.
+Under the commission-based cost savings achieved structure, the sourcing agent's compensation is directly linked to the cost savings they generate for the buyer.
 This creates a powerful incentive for the agent to negotiate aggressively with suppliers, aiming to secure the best possible pricing and terms.
 By aligning the agent's financial reward with the buyer's cost savings, this fee structure ensures that the agent's interests are fully aligned with the buyer's goals.

 Calculation of Commission Based on Cost Savings

 To calculate the commission based on cost savings, the sourcing agent determines the difference between the initially quoted price and the final negotiated price.
 The commission is then calculated as a percentage of this cost savings.
 For example, if the initial quote was $10,000, and the agent negotiates a final price of $8,500, resulting in a cost saving of $1,500, the commission might be calculated as a percentage of this $1,500.
-The specific commission percentage should be agreed upon between the buyer and the agent prior to commencing the sourcing project.
+The specific commission percentage should be agreed upon between the buyer and the agent before commencing the sourcing project.

 Benefits and Drawbacks for Buyers